hutcho/iLvLr/README.md

 # iLvLr

-Shows the ilvl of each of your equipped items in the character pane, without you having to mouse over your gear.
+Shows the ilevel of each of your equipped items in the character pane, without you having to mouse over your gear.
+Also shows enchant status and durability.

-Credits
+# Install

+See https://www.curseforge.com/wow/addons/ilvlr2 or download the release here.

 ## Credits

-This is a fork of iLvLr https://www.curseforge.com/wow/addons/ilvlr made by lownignitus.
-All original work is by him.
-I have only done bug fixes for the new retail versions.
+This is a fork of iLvLr by JerichoHM and maintained by lownignitus.